DimitriPalmer22/Relapse-Code-Documentation/_temp/Task Descriptions/Oct 29 - Nov 4.md

 1. Create a new scriptable object in `Assets/Scriptable Objects/Gun` called `Shotgun 1`.
 2. Fill in the information for the shotgun.
 You can look at the pistol scriptable object for reference (or even copy over almost every field)
 3. Make sure the shotgun is semi-automatic
-4. The shotgun will use the 'Bloom Angle' variable to control its spread, so crank that value up a
+4. The shotgun will use the 'Bloom Angle' variable to control its spread, so crank that value up a little.

 #### Create a New Script for The Shotgun